NFL to examine overtime format, but any changes could face uphill climb

-The Chiefs, in a thrilling game being hailed by many observers as one of the best in NFL postseason history, won the overtime coin toss and prevailed with an opening-drive touchdown, without the Bills getting possession of the ball.
+The Chiefs, in a thrilling game being hailed by many observers as one of the best in NFL postseason history, won the overtime coin toss and prevailed with an opening-drive touchdown, with the Bills not getting possession of the ball.

 There probably will be a distinction made in the upcoming discussions between the overtime format for the postseason and the rules for the regular season.